-RóisIn has been a member of many orchestras including the County Cork Junior which she lead at age 9, until she progressed to the County Cork Youth, Cork Youth, Cork School of Music Symphonic, National Youth, Vienna Youth and Irish Memory Orchestra, of which she is the youngest member!
-She was also a member of 'Lasair', an Irish traditional group who performed in the National Concert Hall.
+Róisín has been a member of many orchestras including the County Cork Junior where she was the leader, County Cork Youth, Cork Youth, Cork School of Music Symphonic, National Youth, Vienna Youth and most recently the IMO.
+As a member of 'Lasair', an Irish traditional group, she also performed in the National Concert Hall.
 She has won multiple All Ireland Medals in various disciplines at all age levels.